 Unit 2 starts with a progression of the core concepts.
 We will look at different techniques to introduce lifting into your classes and how you can encourage your students to execute moves more efficiently and move cleanly between positions.
 Muscular balance and bi-lateral training is covered before we go onto introduce over 40 of the core intermediate syllabus moves, looking at each move in detail, from the teaching and safety points to progressions and regressions, also touching upon common problems.

 UNIT 3 – INTRODUCTION TO DYNAMIC MOVEMENT

 To begin this unit, we will recap the core concepts of creating momentum on a hoop; spinning, beating and popping.
 This will be progressed into our 5-stage plan to help you introduce dynamic movement to your students.
 We will cover the rules of teaching dynamic movement, then give you 14 variations on basic rolls that you can work through with your students.

-At intermediate level there is a great need for students to develop strength and flexibility.
+When teaching at an Intermediate level there is a greater requirement for students to develop their strength, flexibility and endurance to achieve more technical moves safely and effectively.
 This is the focus of unit 4.
 We look at a range of strength and conditioning exercises, areas of flexibility that need to be trained to progress on to an advanced level, and methods of increasing hoop stamina and endurance.

 UNIT 5 – PROGRESSIVE TEACHING AND COACHING